mattermost/mattermost-operator/docs/migration.md

 Behavior similar to `BlueGreen` could be mimicked by using multiple Mattermost resources and with some extra ingresses and services.

 ## Automatic migration
 It is possible for the Operator to migrate `ClusterInstallation` to `Mattermost` as long as none of the unsupported features are enabled (like `BlueGreen` or `Canary`).
+During the migration, old Pods are deleted only after the new `Mattermost` resource reaches the `stable` state, therefore **the Mattermost instance should not experience any downtime.**

 For migration to be possible, the Mattermost Operator needs to be version `v1.12.x`.

 > **NOTE:** Make sure that Mattermost Operator is in version `v1.12.x` before starting the migration.